JasonSilvestri/JSopX.VueCore/README.md

 ### from the ﻿jSilvestri.com BETA v 2024 the JSopX™ Open Project EXperiences Collection:

 ### Phase 1 of 4
-Create the initial `JSopX.WebAPI` Project (the WebAPI Razor Class Library).
+Create the initial `JSopX.WebAPI` Project (the JSopX™ Open Project EXperiences Web API).

 ## Overview
-The `JSopX.WebAPI` Project (the WebAPI Razor Class Library) which leverages the same Proper, components & Web API all other projects in the JSopX™ Open Project EXperiences collection, and is the official WebAPI Project Example of the Enterprise-Level, Multi-Platform, Multi-Stack Application.
+The `JSopX.WebAPI` Project (the JSopX™ Open Project EXperiences Web API) implements an ASP.NET Core Web API, serving as the back-end for the various web, desktop & mobile applications which exist in the JSopX™ Open Project EXperiences Collection of Projects.
+It provides RESTful API endpoints for data retrieval and manipulation, showcasing best practices in API development and integration, and is the official Web API Project for my Multi-Platform, Multi-Stack, Enterprise-Level Application.

 ### Prerequisites